GenericMappingTools/gmt/INSTALL.md

 - [GraphicsMagick](http://www.graphicsmagick.org/) (Convert images to animated GIFs)
 - [FFmpeg](http://www.ffmpeg.org/) (Convert images to MP4 or WebM videos)

-If you are already using any of fink, macport, or homebrew then please see [build from source](BUILDING.md) for how to install these packages.
-If you do not then we recommend installing [homebrew](https://brew.sh/), then run
+Install these via fink, macport, or homebrew.
+If you do not use any of these, then we recommend installing [homebrew](https://brew.sh/).
+Now, run either the fink, port, or brew command:

+    fink install gdal ghostscript graphicsmagick ffmpeg
+    port install gdal ghostscript graphicsmagick ffmpeg
     brew install gdal ghostscript graphicsmagick ffmpeg

 ### Install via macports